Vilth83/sprint-planner/README.md

 ## Database
 The application is provided with an H2 Database.
 No configuration is needed, the schema is already created and configuration tables are filled.
 Hence the only configuration to be done is to adapt credentials (user / password) if needed.

 However you can use another database.
 MySql is provided as an option.
-To use a MySQL database, please follow the steps below :
+To use a MySQL database, please follow the steps below:
 - Edit application.yml :
   - Comment H2 related configuration
   - Uncomment / adapt MySQL related configuration